-We have identified a material weakness in our internal controls as of December 31, 2016, and if we fail to maintain an effective system of internal controls, our ability to accurately and timely report our financial results or prevent fraud may be adversely affected, and investor confidence and the market price of the ADSs may be adversely affected.
+We have identified two material weaknesses in our internal controls as of December 31, 2015, and if we fail to maintain an effective system of internal controls, our ability to accurately and timely report our financial results or prevent fraud may be adversely affected, and investor confidence and the market price of the ADSs may be adversely affected.

 Prior to this offering, we have been a private company with limited accounting personnel and other resources with which to address our internal controls.
-In the course of auditing our consolidated financial statements, we and our independent registered public accounting firm identified a material weakness in our internal controls.
+In the course of auditing our consolidated financial statements, we and our independent registered public accounting firm identified two material weaknesses in our internal controls.
 A material weakness is a deficiency, or combination of deficiencies, in internal controls, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 One material weakness relates to our lack of sufficient number of financial reporting personnel with appropriate level of knowledge and experience in application of U.S. GAAP and SEC rules and regulations commensurate with our reporting requirements.
-Although we have begun to implement measures to address the material weakness, implementation of those measures may not fully remediate the material weakness in a timely manner.
+The other material weakness relates to our lack of policy in place to identify related parties and related party transactions.
+Although we have begun to implement measures to address the material weaknesses, implementation of those measures may not fully remediate the material weaknesses in a timely manner.
 In the future we may determine that we have additional material weaknesses, or our independent registered public accounting firm may disagree with our management assessment of the effectiveness of our internal controls.